 Professional Associations for Women

 Getting involved in professional organizations that are specific to your industry is a great way to build meaning relationships and a professional network.
-There are numerous professional organizations that are specific to women click here for a complete list.
+There are numerous professional organizations that are specific to women click here for a complete list. sheLEADS at Northeastern

 Websites and Blogs for Professional Women

-Career Contessa is a career development site for women by women, featuring over 150 detailed career profiles of successful women at every stage in her career and daily advice on careers and achieving a fullfilled life.
+Career Contessa is a career development site for women by women, featuring over 150 detailed career profiles of successful women at every stage in her career and daily advice on careers and achieving a fulfilled life.